 White lies are simply not acceptable, not sometimes, not ever.
 Unless we want to stay in illusion.

 White is right!

 White is a very high vibration.
-Wearing white or sitting in a white space can give clarity, originality and help your connect to higher dimensions.
+Wearing white or sitting in a white space can give clarity, originality and help you connect to higher dimensions.
 How then can you have a white lie?
-In essence you can't, because the density of the "lie" vibration would simply dissolve in this higher vibration.
+In essence, you can't, because the density of the "lie" vibration would simply dissolve in this higher vibration.
 It would be unimportant because the intention is not pure.
 Therefore white lies are fairly insignificant or "unimportant" to the receiver.
 But they ultimately "bounce back" when you refuse to accept them to the originator!
-However, by bring them to the light, by just "talking about issues in a non threatening way they cannot exist anyway.
+However, by bringing them to the light, by just "talking about issues in a non-threatening way they cannot exist anyway.

 The more you "aim" as life is not easy, to live within your boundaries of integrity, the less bothered you are by others behaviour towards you.
 Hurt dissolves quite easily within white light.

 Can we help others by bringing situations into the light!